 8- Orion (hardest tree to find, nearly impossible task)

-HYPERION REDWOOD-- THE TALLEST TREE
+HYPERION REDWOOD -- THE TALLEST TREE

 Searching for Hyperion is probably the single most challenging task I have ever undertaken in my life.
 Hyperion is a coastal redwood tree which has the distinction of being the tallest tree in the world.
 Not just the tallest redwood tree or tallest tree in California, but the tallest tree on the planet.
-At last measurement, it was 379.65 feet tall and it continues to inch its way higher each year towards the elusive 380 foot mark.
+At last publicly released measurement, it was 379.65 feet tall and it continues to inch its way higher each year towards the elusive 380 foot mark.
 Helios and Icarus are the 2nd and 4th tallest trees in the world.
 My interest in finding Hyperion traces back to two things.
 First, I have always been fascinated by tall and large trees (there is a difference between height and volume).
 I've spent time hiking into groves in different places such as Yosemite and Sequoia and really developed a sense of awe and wonder towards some of the many gigantic trees I have found.
 Second, I was riding the Skunk Train one day with some family and friends when the train host started talking about the tallest tree in the world.
 He mentioned how it was north of the area we were riding through but nobody knew where it was because the location was a closely guarded secret.
 That kind of caught my attention and when I got home I began doing research and learned about Hyperion.
 I found out that it was discovered by Michael Taylor and Chris Atkins in 2006, climbed and measured by Stephen Sillett and Marie Antoine, and then written about by Richard Preston in his book "The Wild Trees".
 All of these were names I would become very familiar with over the course of the 100+ hours of study, research, and investigation that I would embark on in my quest to become only the 3rd confirmed person (or group) to find Hyperion since it was originally discovered five long years ago.
-(Note-- the illustration on the right is one of my favorites of Hyperion.
+(Note -- the illustration on the right is one of my favorites of Hyperion.
 It was published in the SF Chronicle and really helps you to gain an appreciation for the height of Hyperion Redwood Tree.
 Especially living near San Francisco my whole life, the scale and comparisons are very meaningful.
 Illustration of Hyperion is copyright of San Francisco Chronicle.)

 MY SEARCH FOR HYPERION (August 2011)

-Some of the questions which confronted me as I embarked on this search were-- How do I find something that absolutely nobody else wants me to find?
-And how do I find a single tree in an entire forest and large area of national and state parks?
 Those two issues took center stage and I realized that this task was monumental and nearly impossible.
 I could see that I was setting myself up for disappointment and failure, especially as I read the reports of other searchers on the internet who had all come up empty and were lost in discouragement.
 In talking about the road ahead with a few family members, I pointed out that finding Hyperion could take as long as three years.
 This was because that was how long it had taken the only other documented public group which I read about.
 Still, I decided to embrace the challenge and give it my best shot.
 With my background in searching for and locating secret areas of Death Valley successfully, I felt that I could have an edge in reviewing and analyzing Hyperion clues.
 So I began an exhaustive examination of books, magazine articles, documentary videos, online sources and other resources, and after some time had built up a large collection of hints and clues that would serve as the basis for my search areas.
 Living just 5 hours from Redwood National and State Parks, we were also able to travel there and do some initial scouting work and hiking.
 Although we didn't find the tree at that time, we became familiar with the area.
 Back at home, my search expanded beyond the boundaries of Redwood National Park to nearby State Parks such as Jedediah Smith, Prairie Creek, and Humboldt Redwoods.
 I had to assume that nothing and everything which I had read and learned was true.
 Eventually, I had a couple of breakthroughs.
 An area that I had been targeting for a long time and had high expectations for was eliminated by a fellow searcher who I talked to.
 That was a crushing blow, as I had really believed that I was looking into the right area.
 But the fellow searcher provided indisputable evidence.
 Then one day I was thinking about something I had read a while back and the correct location just struck me.
 I'm not going to say what the information was or where I found it, but it clicked in my mind and it was like the pieces of the puzzle just came together all at once.

 Thus, exactly five years to the day after Hyperion was first discovered, my brother Jim and I were packing our bags and preparing to head back to old growth redwood country in Redwood National and State Parks for another search.
 Things did not go well for the first couple of days.
 We searched high and low, up and down hillsides in quite a wide area for 14 hours and came up empty.
 We were battered and bruised and our willpower was fading.
 We prepared ourselves to accept failure and began discussing how we could just appreciate the rewards of the forest itself (much as Clynes did in his failed search and article for Backpacker magazine).
 But we weren't ready to surrender just yet, so we made a decision to take a risk and it ended up paying off.
 We found Hyperion, the tallest and most majestic of all trees.
 I will never forget that moment as Jim and I approached the tree from different angles and I yelled out: "I'm making the call... this is it... this is Hyperion!"
 We celebrated and got some photos, all the while walking carefully around the tree, not wanting to damage its root system in any way.
 It truly was a special moment in our lives and something we will always treasure and remember.

 It's hard to put into words just how difficult our 2 days and 14 hours of searching on this second trip really were.
-The terrain in the vicinity of Hyperion Hill was rugged and intimidating-- steep hillsides, impenetrable overgrown thick plants and trees, thorny bushes which cut skin and draw blood, false forest floors that collapse into pits, tall trees that all appear to be the same height, massive fallen trees which block routes, hidden trip vines, no visibility (especially in fog), signs of extensive bear activity all around, and the sheer isolation of being in the middle of nowhere.
+The terrain in the vicinity of Hyperion Hill was rugged and intimidating -- steep hillsides, impenetrable overgrown thick plants and trees, thorny bushes which cut skin and draw blood, false forest floors that collapse into pits, tall trees that all appear to be the same height, massive fallen trees which block routes, hidden trip vines, no visibility (especially in fog), signs of extensive bear activity all around, and the sheer isolation of being in the middle of nowhere.
 There are spots along the way where it takes extreme caution to avoid bruises, falls, and broken bones.
 And the bears were definitely a concern.
 We both carried $60 bottles of bear repellant pepper spray.
 The bears of the redwoods aren't like the bears of Yosemite.
 They aren't used to people and we weren't taking any chances.
 All the way around, it was an unforgiving environment and I certainly can't suggest this search to anyone that I know.
 The dangers are too great and the search areas too vast.
 But we overcame the astronomical odds and our search for Hyperion ended with success.
 I truly feel that it is quite an honor to be one of only a handful of people on the entire planet who knows where Hyperion is and to have seen it with my own eyes.
 But it is also a responsibility and that is why I will not provide any clues or hints as to the whereabouts of this legendary titan of the forest.
 Upon returning home, something which meant a lot was receiving a note of congratulations from Michael Taylor, the person who co-discovered the tree, when he learned of my success in finding it.
 As I wrote that last sentence, which was supposed to conclude my story, a question popped in my mind.
 It was...
 Helios and Icarus, where are you hiding?
 Maybe this is not an ending, but just the beginning.
 (CONTINUED BELOW...)

-Hyperion Redwood's majestic top towering into the blue sky:
+(Photo 1) Hyperion Redwood's majestic top towering into the blue sky:

-An unforgettable moment finally hiking up Hyperion Hill and standing next to the world record tree:
+(Photo 2) An unforgettable moment finally hiking up Hyperion Hill and standing next to the world record tree:

-How does it feel to stand under the world's tallest tree?
+(Photo 3) How does it feel to stand under the world's tallest tree?
 Steve found out for the first time in 2011 when he took shelter under Hyperion:

-FINDING HELIOS-- THE 2ND TALLEST (October 2012)
+FINDING HELIOS -- THE 2ND TALLEST (October 2012)

 If locating Hyperion is like finding a needle in a haystack, tracking down Helios can be likened to trying to find a grain of sand on a beach.
 Helios, as noted above, is the 2nd tallest tree in the world, behind only Hyperion.
 Both are coast redwood trees that are located somewhere within the vast wilderness of Redwood National Park.
 Their exact location has never been made public by those who discovered the trees back in 2006, and probably never will.
 While there are a small number of intriguing clues available online, in magazine articles, and in books in regards to Hyperion, there are near-zero clues when it comes to the 2nd tallest tree Helios (376.54 feet tall at latest measurement).
 And there are no useful pictures at all available on the internet which show what Helios looks like down at its base.
 The implications of this are obvious.
 If you can't see a complete picture of Helios to help you match up the tree when you think you have found it, then the only way to be certain is to take your own measurements using a forestry laser or other equipment.
 That is an expensive and time consuming process that probably won't work for most searchers.
 Especially when you have an entire national park as your search area.
 When it comes to tree searchers, most of those out there during the past half decade or so have been searching Redwood National Park for Hyperion and coming up empty.
 A little over one year ago, I was able to locate Hyperion after two trips and countless hours of research, no doubt to the surprise of many within the tall trees community.
 After that, I shared my story in the form of the report written above, which many have enjoyed reading.
 Over the past year, I even received several e-mails from searchers asking for help in locating the world's tallest tree.
 However, I had to decline to help them because I don't have the right to share or discuss clues.
 But I do have the obligation to protect the tree, and that means allowing searchers to try to find the tree on their own without any outside influence or help.
 I did point searchers to MD Vaden's page of collected clues which he analyzes and shares on his page (link above).
 While I was undertaking my own search for Hyperion through research at home, I used MD Vaden's page on a near-daily basis, and it helped me a lot.
 But when it came to my search for Helios, there was no such resource available.
 At the same time, I felt the clock ticking.
 It has been estimated by various experts that Helios will overtake Hyperion and become the new world's tallest tree sometime in the next 5-15 years.
 Thus, finding Hyperion could not be the end of the story for me personally.
 I would need to find Helios as well, to be certain that I had seen the world's tallest if Helios did indeed manage to overtake Hyperion at some point in the near future.
 However, instead of rushing back out to Redwood National Park to search for Helios, I wisely stayed at home.
 I realized that randomly searching through the park would accomplish nothing except bringing on frustration and potential injuries.
 There is nothing easy about even searching one hillside of one small portion of one creek within the park.
 So I collected a few breadcrumbs worth of clues that I could find in regards to Helios and then spent a year thinking about those clues.
 After more than a year had passed by, I figured that I just might be able to find Helios, so I gave it a shot.
 Read on to see what happened next, as I share my first-person account.